tailsdotcom/coding-test/README.md

 ### If you are applying for a full stack role
 * Build an API that returns stores from the `stores.json` file, based on a given search string and unit test it.
 For example, return "Newhaven" when searching for "hav".
 Make sure the search allows to use both city name and postcode.
 * Order the results by matching postcode first and then matching city names.
 For example, "br" would have "Orpington" as the 1st result as its postcode is "BR5 3RP".
-Next would be "Bracknell", "Broadstairs", "Tunbridge_Wells", and "Brentford"
+Next would be "Bracknell", "Brentford", "Broadstairs" and "Tunbridge_Wells".
 * Using your favourite frontend framework (we would prefer Vue) on the user-facing side:
-  * Build a frontend that renders a text field for the query and the list of stores that match it
+  * Build a frontend that renders a text field for the query and the list of stores that match it.
-  * Add suggestions to the query field as you type, with a debounce effect of 100ms and a minimum of 2 characters
+  * Add suggestions to the query field as you type, with a debounce effect of 100ms and a minimum of 2 characters.
-  * Limit the results to 3 and lazy load the rest on page scroll
+  * Limit the results to 3 and lazy load the rest on page scroll.

 ### Finally